ColinHouse/vocab_test/README.md

 ## Introduction

-This is a desktop application for memorizing and testing English/Japanese phrases.
+This is a desktop application for memorizing and testing English phrases.
 You can add new vocabulary, perform random tests, and view vocabulary statistics

 ## Features
-- Add new Chinese, Japanese and English phrases
+- Add new Chinese and English phrases
 - Randomly test your English vocabulary
 - View statistics of vocabulary tests
 - Support selecting different vocabulary librarie